m3steele/xm-labs-PostMan-APIs/README.md

 **Data File Format**: [Import Sites](postman-Sites.csv)

 **Requirements**
-- Language must be enabled to create a site in a particular language.
+- Language must be enabled to create a site with a particular language.
 - Time Zone must be enabled in Admin > Time Zones.
 Proper format is just the name and does not include the UTC time.
 Ex: US/Mountain
 - Country must be enabled in Admin > Countries.
 Proper format is exact name listed in selected country.
 - Include Latitude and Longitude if you want the site to automatically be Geocoded.